SanusiRahmat/Customer-Shopping-Behavior-Analysis/README.md

 Identified missing values, outliers, and inconsistencies.

-Generated visual summaries to guide cleaning and analysis.
+Generated summary statistics and visual insights.

-3. Data Cleaning
+3. Data Cleaning & Preparation

 Handled missing values and duplicates.

-Standardized column names and data formats.
+Standardized column names and formats.

-Prepared clean data for SQL analysis and visualization.
+Prepared clean datasets for SQL analysis and visualization.

 4. SQL Analysis

-Loaded cleaned data into PostgreSQL/MySQL/SQL Server.
+Loaded the cleaned data into PostgreSQL, MySQL, and SQL Server.

-Wrote SQL queries for:
+Wrote SQL queries to answer business questions and extract insights.

-Aggregations and KPIs

-Trend analysis

-Ranking and filtering

-Validated SQL results against Python analysis.
+Used aggregations, filtering, joins, and calculated metrics.

-5. Dashboard Development
+5. Dashboard Development (Power BI)

-Built an interactive Power BI dashboard to visualize:
+Built an interactive Power BI dashboard.

-Key metrics and trends

-Comparisons across categories

-Filters for dynamic exploration
+Created KPIs, charts, and filters for easy exploration.

+Designed the dashboard with clarity and usability in mind.

 6. Reporting & Presentation

-Created a structured analytical report summarizing:

-Objectives

-Methodology

-Key insights

-Recommendations
+Documented key insights and findings in a written report.

-Designed a professional PPT using Gamma for stakeholder presentation.
+Designed a professional presentation using Gamma to communicate results clearly.

+Focused on storytelling, insights, and actionable conclusions.

 Dashboard

-The Power BI dashboard provides an interactive overview of the analysis, enabling users to:
+The Power BI dashboard provides:

-Track key performance indicators
+High-level KPIs for quick insight

+Interactive filters and drill-downs

-Identify trends and patterns
+Clear visual representation of trends and patterns

-Drill down into specific segments

-(Include screenshots or a Power BI link if available)

-Results & Insights

-Identified key trends and performance drivers within the dataset.

-Highlighted areas of improvement and opportunities based on data patterns.

-Delivered insights in a clear, visual, and decision-oriented format.

-How to Run the Project
-Python Analysis

-Clone this repository

-git clone <repository-link>

-Install required dependencies

-pip install pandas numpy matplotlib seaborn

-Open and run the Jupyter Notebook

-jupyter notebook

-SQL Analysis

-Import the cleaned dataset into PostgreSQL/MySQL/SQL Server.

-Run the provided SQL scripts to reproduce queries and results.

-Power BI Dashboard

-Open the .pbix file in Power BI Desktop.

-Refresh data connections if required.

-Author

-Rahmat Sanusi
-Data Analytics Enthusiast | Python • SQL • Power BI